Body Psychotherapy — Stress and body repair

 Now for the good news...

-In the same way that the body will respond to your thoughts as if the event is real and happening now, it will also respond to imagery generated from within in the same way — which is exactly what we do in hypnosis.
+In the same way that the body will respond to your thoughts as if the event is real and happening now, it will also respond to intentionally created imagery and sensation generated within in the same way — which is exactly what we do in hypnosis.

-In fact, the potential influence of undergoing intentional processes of imaging for body repair has the potential to be far more reaching, in that, by using the imaginative faculties of your inner vision, we’re activating and connecting directly with the Limbic brain (also known as the emotional brain and 'the gateway to the subconscious') which governs our parasympathetic nervous system (responsible for 'rest' and 'restoration') using the language it understands — imagery, sensation/feeling and symbolism.
+By using the imaginative faculties (your inner vision), we’re activating and connecting directly with the Limbic brain (also known as the emotional brain and 'the gateway to the subconscious') which governs our parasympathetic nervous system (responsible for the 'rest and restore' state which we exist in while we sleep).

 Comments